-Step-by-Step: How to make a Level 1 Alternate appeal
+Step-by-Step: How to make a Level 1 Alternate Appeal

-Legal Term A "fast review" (or "fast appeal") is also called an "expedited appeal."
+A "fast" review (or "fast appeal") is also called an "expedited appeal."

 Step 1: Contact us and ask for a "fast review."

 Ask for a "fast review."
 This means you are asking us to give you an answer using the "fast" deadlines rather than the "standard" deadlines.
 Chapter 2 has contact information.